Hartman Arena

-Hartman Arena is a privately managed 5,000-seat multi-purpose arena in Park City, Kansas, United States.
+Park City Arena, formerly known as Hartman Arena, is a privately managed 5,000-seat multi-purpose arena in Park City, Kansas, United States.
 It is located northwest of I-135 and 77th Street North in the north Wichita metro area.

 History

 Ground was broken on March 25, 2008, and the arena opened the last week of March 2009.
 The architecture firm of Law-Kingdon Inc. designed the facility.
 Tickets.com and Hartman Arena have a multiyear ticketing service agreement.

 Hartman Arena hosts home games of the Wichita B-52s of the Major Arena Soccer League.
 It also hosts the Kansas State High School Activities Association Class 6A and 5A State Wrestling Tournaments.
 They were moved here after one year at Intrust Bank Arena.

 The arena hosted the Wichita Wild of the Champions Professional Indoor Football League from 2009 until the team folded after the 2014 season.
 In 2020, the Wichita Force announced it would bring indoor football back to Hartman, but the season was cancelled before it had begun due to the COVID-19 pandemic.
 The Force then began play for the 2021 season at the Kansas Star Arena instead.

+On May 23, 2024, Hartman Arena officially changed its name to Park City Arena.